Why does my French bulldog smell bad?

 Disease can be a cause of your French Bulldog smelling

-Diseases can cause your dog to be gaseous.
-Which include inflammatory bowel disease, tumors, parasites, enteritis, irritable bowel syndrome, exocrine pancreatic insufficiency, and intestinal bacterial overgrowth.
+Diseases can cause your dog to be gaseous, including inflammatory bowel disease, tumors, parasites, enteritis, irritable bowel syndrome, exocrine pancreatic insufficiency, and intestinal bacterial overgrowth.

 Each of these has additional side effects that would make you aware of a severe issue, so once again, if your dog is unexpectedly gaseous and does not seem to be food-related, it’s good to bring them to the vet for a check-up.